igallar98/DDOS-SDN-Sflow-Entropy/README.md

 ```sh
 sudo python3 topo.py
 ```
 In the Example directory, there are tools for performing attacks.
-You can use the folowing command in Mininet to perform an UDP Flood attack for example.
+You can use the following command in Mininet to perform an UDP Flood attack for example.
 ```sh
 h1 hping3 --udp --flood h2
 ```

-The attacks application can be started using the following command.
-Remeber to check the configuration file.
+The detection application can be started using the following command.
+Remember to check the configuration file.
 ```sh
 python3 entropySflow.py
 ```